 Guess what?
 People will gush anyway!

 5 Star Review

 “Just made this salad tonight as our main course!
 Absolutely delicious!”— Ansley —

 Made with corn, black beans, feta, tomatoes, literally any green herb, and a squeeze of lime (or balsamic vinegar or even apple cider vinegar), this is a no-cook/raid-your-garden-and-pantry scenario, and it totally works.

 I mean, you can get fancy if you are feeling it—this Grilled Corn Salad with Avocado and Tomato can attest to the elevated smokiness that grilled corn adds to a salad—but it’s not mandatory by any means.

 You can even use frozen corn right out of the bag.
 That will work too.

 In addition to being a dynamite summer side, this healthy black bean and corn salad has main dish potential.

-Black beans and corn are good for you (hello fiber and protein), so this salad is a springboard for other healthy recipes.
-I have ideas for you below.
+Black beans and corn are healthy (hello fiber and protein), so this salad is a springboard for other healthy recipes.

-Quick Tips to Easily Cut Corn From the Cob
+How to Easily Cut Corn from the Cob

 Tired of the kernels you cut from the cob flying all over your counter?
 Here are a few ideas to try.